-Bloody Roar 3 is a 3D fighting game developed and released by Hudson Soft (in conjunction with Eighting) for arcades (in Japan only, running PS2-based Namco hardware) in late 2000.
-It is the third installment of the Bloody Roar series.
+Bloody Roar 3 is a 3D fighting game developed and released by Hudson Soft and Eighting for arcades (using PS2-based Namco System 246 hardware) exclusively in Japan on December 2000.

-It was then published for the PlayStation 2 on March 1, 2001 in Japan (by Hudson Soft), on June 25, 2001 in North America (by Activision), and on August 24, 2001 in Europe (by Virgin).
+It was later ported to the PlayStation 2 on March 1, 2001 in Japan (by Hudson Soft), on June 25, 2001 in North America (by Activision), and on August 24, 2001 in Europe (by Virgin).
 An enhanced version, titled Bloody Roar: Primal Fury (also known as Bloody Roar Extreme), was released both for the GameCube on March 19, 2002 and for the Xbox on May 27, 2003.

 The game uses a total of six buttons - thought the shoulder buttons on the PS2 controller are optional.
 The button commands are punch, kick, throw, beast form button, and the L2 & R2 button is side-step left and side-step right - the player has the option to double tap up or down to side-step.